ægo is a performance for one human improvizer and one learning machine, co-created with Axel Chemla—Romeu-Santos.

 This mutual exploration is designed to be heard, seen, and experienced by the audience.
 The piece divides in six successive scenes, corresponding to different latent spaces and sonic dimensions learned by the machine.
-The performer will expressively negotiate control of the synthesis with the machine, by communicating positive or negative feedback using motion sensors placed on both hands.
+The performer will expressively negotiate sound control with the machine, by communicating positive or negative feedback using motion sensors placed on both hands.
 The slowly-evolving spectromorphologies, synthesized and projected in real-time on stage, intends to open a sensitive reflection on what is actually learned on a musical level, both by the human and its artificial alter ego—the machine.

-Performance at CMMR 2019
+Music program at CMMR 2019